 This level of detail and complexity – combined with the volume of leases to be tracked, version control needs, and workflow approval requirements – may make it difficult for many companies to continue managing their lease portfolios using spreadsheets, which has historically been a common method.
-Additionally, executives may be struggling with the transition and discovering their current systems for tracking leases are completely inadequate to maintain accurate recordkeeping and reporting.
+Additionally, executives may be struggling with the transition and discovering their current systems for tracking leases are completely inadequate to maintain accurate financial reporting and accounting.
 Executives grappling with the new standards may also recognize the need to centralize and integrate their previously disconnected lease management practices and automate potentially outdated manual processes.

 One of the first activities to be performed is to identify and create an accurate inventory of all leases.
 If lease management is decentralized, then proper identification of leasing contracts may be difficult, especially because leases can be embedded in contracts that may not appear to be a lease.
 This might include business machine service contracts for equipment, which may include computer servers, ATMs, or vending machines.
 Local managers may regard such agreements as service contracts when they may, in fact, contain leases for accounting purposes.

 Existing resource demands on accounting departments may make it impractical to handle this initial inventory internally.
 Therefore, many companies are turning to consulting organizations, Artificial Intelligence (AI) and software providers to assist with the implementation.